 - E. Catastrophic Leave Donation Program Under certain conditions, employees may donate leave time to another employee in need.
-The program is outlined in Exhibit F. - F. Nurse Employees Certification The City shall allow licensed nurse employees time off with pay to attend required courses necessary to maintain certification requirements. - G. Cash Out of Compensatory Time Off Through the end of 2019, Ttwice each year, employees may, at their option, be paid for their compensatory time off.
+The program is outlined in Exhibit F. - F. Nurse Employees Certification The City shall allow licensed nurse employees time off with pay to attend required courses necessary to maintain certification requirements. - G. Cash Out of Compensatory Time Off Through the end of 2019, twice each year, employees may, at their option, be paid for their compensatory time off.
 Payment when requested under this section shall be at the employee's regular rate of pay in effect at the time the request is made.

-Effective in calendar year 2020, on or before the beginning of the pay period which includes December 15 (starting in 2019) of each calendar year, an employee may make an irrevocable election to cash out (in ten (10) hour increments) accrued compensatory time off which will be earned in the following calendar year.
+Effective in calendar year 2020, on or before the beginning of the pay period which includes December 15 (starting in 2019) of each calendar year, an employee may make an irrevocable election to cash out accrued compensatory time off which will be earned in the following calendar year.
 The employee can elect to receive cash for their accrued compensatory time off up to two times per calendar year, and in a cumulative amount not to exceed the number of hours the employee irrevocably elected to cash out in the prior year.
 However, if the employee's compensatory time off leave balance in the pay period containing December 15th is less than (the balance of) the total amount the employee elected to cash out (in the prior calendar year) the employee will receive cash for the amount of leave the employee has accrued at the time of the cash out.
+Compensatory time off which is cashed out will be paid at the employee's regular rate of pay.